xmpp-observatory/testxmpp/doc/scans.md

     - Check for CNAMEs
     - Check if all endpoints have the advertised ports open

+- A/AAAA fallback test (c2s only)

+    - Check if :5222 is open and responds to XMPP correctly, to handle weird DNS problems

+- _xmppconnect TXT check, also the .well-known thing

 - TLSA Record Discovery on all endpoints
 - TLS Scan: classic testssl.sh
 - Trust Check: Validate certificate chain against trust stores